-In the context of linear referencing, often refers to a type of linear referenced event that represents a physical object, such as a milepost, pipe segment, or pipefitting.
+In the context of linear referencing, an asset often refers to a type of linear referenced event that represents a physical object, such as a milepost, pipe segment, or pipe fitting.

 A network composed of routes with continuous, uninterrupted measures that increase as you traverse the route.
 There are no equation points or stationing in a continuous network.

 In the context of linear referencing, an event refers to data that is located by its association to an LRS route and measure location.
 There are two event types.
-Point events have a single measure along a route while linear events have a from and to measure along a route.
+Point events have a single measure along a route, while linear events have a from and to measure along a route.
 Events are typically modeled in a database with a column for the route ID the record references, a measure column for the location on the route (two measure columns if it's a linear event), and a value (pipe coating).
-Additional temporal information on the time frames the event is valid can also be modeled.
+Additional temporal information can also be modeled on the time frames to ensure that the event is valid.

 During LRS edit activities, gaps or overlaps in measures may be introduced between the adjacent routes in a Line Network.
 These points of discontinuity in measures between the routes are referred to as equations.